 - Distance from my business location

-- what are the importance level its is, for you to meet your each friends.
+- what is the important level it is, for you to meet your every friend?

 - friends living in close proximity